How Overcoming ‘Technophobia’ Helps Facilities Managers

-Embracing Technology That Can Better How You Manage Your Facility
+Embracing Technology That Can Improve Facility Management

 Facilities departments today have countless reasons to introduce new software packages around the office.
 Doing so can help them optimize their workspace, improve efficiency, track data better and ultimately improve workforce productivity.
 Unfortunately, though, implementing new facilities management solutions isn’t always easy.

-One main problem that FMs face is "technophobia" - in short, reluctance from some people to embrace new computerized solutions they're not familiar with.
-When you roll out new software, you're likely to encounter a wide variety of reactions.
+One main problem that facilities managers face is “technophobia” – in short, reluctance from some people to embrace new computerized solutions they’re not familiar with.
+When you roll out new software, you’re likely to encounter a wide variety of reactions.
 Some people will embrace the new way of doing work, but the technophobes will resist it.
 Your job, though it might be challenging, is to get all of these people to come together.

 According to FM World, it’s hard to change the minds of the technophobic, but it’s not impossible.
 Iain Maclachlan, an independent consultant who advises FM companies on implementing new technology, says it must be done.
 When you roll out a new solution, you need everyone on board.

 “A well-run project that takes into account all the concerns of the end users and fully engages them in the decision-making process will lead not only to a successful outcome but can strengthen the employees’ commitment both to their own job function and to the overall aim and aspirations of the organization,” Maclachlan writes.

 Connect with people early